 Earlier this month, I shared some of my favorite tips on how to be more positive.
 Today, I’m piggybacking on the topic and discussing how to quiet any negative thoughts in our heads.
-Let’s grab a coffee/tea, snack, and relax into a positive mindset ➳
+Let’s grab a coffee/tea, something yummy to munch on, and relax into a positive mindset ➳

 Okay, we’ve learned how to be more positive.
 What about the times when our thoughts can’t seem to think positive, as they’re being clouded and consumed by overpowering negativity?

 It can start with a simple, yet powerful, thought or feeling.
 Or perhaps with a negative, impactful statement someone just made.
 Sometimes you’ve just fallen into a funk (this has happened to me quite a lot) and have no idea how to escape, or how you even got there in the first place!
 Then it starts to drag you down, until you’re feeling worried, anxious, or thinking “what’s the point in fixing this?
 I’ll still feel terrible.”
 Walking around with your own personal black cloud raining above you is no fun 😦